The new 6.5 PRC is turning heads and getting a lot of good publicity these days, but do you really need one?

 Hornady’s Precision Hunter line of ammunition is specifically designed for long range hunting.
 For that reason, it combines incredible accuracy with consistent performance across a wide range of impact velocities.

 Loaded with a high BC 143 grain ELD-X bullet, 6.5 PRC Precision Hunter ammunition has a flatter trajectory and carries more energy down range than otherwise identical 6.5 Creedmoor ammo.
 It’s also offers match grade accuracy.
-All in all, this is outstanding 6.5 PRC ammo for hunting medium and large game like deer, pronghorn, and even elk.
+All in all, this is outstanding 6.5 PRC ammo for hunting medium and large game like mule and whitetail deer, pronghorn, and even elk.

 This is the bullet Hornady Marketing Director Neil Davies used on his chamois hunt in the video below.